GeorgeShao/ezmeetupxyz/README.md

 Overall, it simplifies the process of creating small online meetups with friends.

 ## How to use it
 Let’s pretend I’m a student.
 Class has just ended and I want to organize an online study session with some friends.
-Rather than exchanging emails, asking them to create accounts, download software, or share long and complicated meeting links.
 All I have to do is give my friends the link [ezmeetup.xyz](http://www.ezmeetup.xyz) and a custom meeting code.

 For this example, let’s use my name “george”.